OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-22.md

 The angel of the Lord said to Balaam, “Go with the men, but speak only what I tell you.”
 So Balaam continued with Balak’s officials.

 ## Numbers 22:36
-When Balak heard that Balaam was coming, he went out to meet him at the Moabite town on the Arnon border, at the edge of his territory.
+Upon hearing of Balaam's approach, Balak went out to meet him at the Moabite town on the Arnon border, at the edge of his territory.

 ## Numbers 22:37
 Balak said to Balaam, “Did I not send you an urgent summons?
 Why did you not come to me?
 Am I really unable to reward you?”